DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/age-groups-and-specialisms/early-years-teachers.md

 * English grade 4 (C)
 * science grade 4 (C)

-If you do not have GCSEs, you'll need an equivalent qualifiaction, such as a vocational or professional qualification, or an equivalent qualification you gained outside the UK.
+If you do not have GCSEs, you'll need an equivalent qualification, such as a vocational or professional qualification, or an equivalent qualification you gained outside the UK.

 $international-content$